 Worried about seeds sprouting in your precious lawn?
-Don’t be.…it’s probably not as bad as you think.
+It’s probably not as bad as you think.

 Flowering and seeding are a natural part of a plant life cycle and a smart survival mechanism of your lawn in response to sudden changes in temperature, wind and rain that can be experienced during this time of year.

-When these lawn seed heads start popping up in your grass it’s perfectly normal to freak out and think you have weeds.
-But they’re not actually a weed – they’re simply a seed head that has grown from the green stem of a lawn leaf.
+When these lawn seed heads start popping up in your grass it’s understandable to think that you might have weeds.
+But seed heads aren’t weeds––they’re simply the head of the green stem of a lawn leaf.

 Are lawn seed heads a problem?